 - Go to the Resolution Center. >

-- Click View under "Action" next to your case. >
+- Click View next to the dispute you want to escalate. >

 - Click Escalate to PayPal at the bottom of the page. >

 - Add any relevant information for escalating the dispute. >

 We'll email you to let you know we received your claim and we'll continue to email you with updates and any action or information needed by you.
 We can usually decide cases in 30 days or less, but sometimes it can take longer.
 You can always check the status of your claim by visiting the Resolution Center.